-- a. a brief but identifiable description of each asset; - b. the date on which the asset was acquired or commissioned; - c. the location of the asset; - d. the departments or cost centre within which the assets will be utilised; - e. the title deed number, in the case of fixed property; - f. the stand number and physical address, in the case of fixed property; - g. where applicable, the identification number, as determined in compliance with 7.2 below; - h. the original cost or fair value if no costs is available; - i. the (last) revaluation date of the fixed assets subject to revaluation; - j. the re-valued value of such fixed assets; - k. accumulated depreciation to date; - I. the carrying value of the asset; - m. the method and rate of depreciation; - n. impairment losses; - o. impairment recovery; - p. the source of financing; - q. the current insurance arrangements; - r. the date on which the asset is disposed of; - s. the disposal price; and - t. the date on which the asset is retired from use, if not disposed of. - ✓ All DMM's of Strategic Business Units under whose control any fixed asset falls shall promptly provide the Chief Financial Officer in writing of any information required to compile the fixed asset register, and shall promptly advise the Chief Financial Officer in writing of any material change which may occur in respect of such information. - ✓ A fixed asset shall be capitalised, that is, recorded in the fixed asset register, as soon as it is acquired.
+- a. a brief but identifiable description of each asset; - b. the date on which the asset was acquired or commissioned; - c. the location of the asset; - d. the departments or cost centre within which the assets will be utilised; - e. the title deed number, in the case of fixed property; - f. the stand number and physical address, in the case of fixed property; - g. where applicable, the identification number, as determined in compliance with 7.2 below; - h. the original cost or fair value if no costs is available; - i. the (last) revaluation date of the fixed assets subject to revaluation; - j. the re-valued value of such fixed assets; - k. accumulated depreciation to date; - I. the carrying value of the asset; - m. the method and rate of depreciation; - n. impairment losses; - o. impairment recovery; - p. the source of financing ; - q. the current insurance arrangements; - r. the date on which the asset is disposed of; - s. the disposal price; and - t. the date on which the asset is retired from use, if not disposed of. - u. asset condition grading as per CIDMS module 3 - v. asset criticality grade as per CIDMS module 3 - w. extent / size of asset e.g. sqm or meters - x. unit rates (e.g., R/sqm) - y. asset hierarchy according to mSCOA /CIDMS

+All GM's of Strategic Business Units under whose control any fixed asset falls shall promptly provide the Chief Financial Officer in writing of any information required to compile the fixed asset register, and shall promptly advise the Chief Financial Officer in writing of any material change which may occur in respect of such information.

+A fixed asset shall be capitalised, that is, recorded in the fixed asset register, as soon as it is acquired.
 If the asset is constructed over a period of time, it shall be recorded as work-in-progress until it is available for use, thereafter it shall be appropriately capitalised as a fixed asset.

-- ✓ A fixed asset shall remain in the fixed asset register for as long as it is in physical existence.
-The fact that a fixed asset has been fully depreciated shall not in itself be a reason for writing-off such an asset. - ✓ Immovable assets on the asset register will not be physically numbered with barcode labels but will have a unique asset master record number. - ✓ If an asset has been fully depreciated but is still being used by the Municipality, it indicates that the asset's estimated useful life needs to be reviewed and reestimated.
+A fixed asset shall remain in the fixed asset register for as long as it is in physical existence.
+The fact that a fixed asset has been fully depreciated shall not in itself be a reason for writing-off such an asset.

+Immovable assets on the asset register will not be physically numbered with barcode labels but will have a unique asset master record number.

+If an asset has been fully depreciated but is still being used by the Municipality, it indicates that the asset's estimated useful life needs to be reviewed and re-estimated.
 Therefore the municipality will have to account for a change in estimate based on the Business Unit, using the asset's adjusted estimated useful life.
-(This applies to assets with material values).

-6.2 Different categories of registers
+6.1 Different categories of registers